Absences and Attendance

 Dress and Jewellery

-This school does not have a compulsory school uniform.
-We do like to see children wearing uniform when representing the school, so we request that all children own a school T shirt.
+Our school does not have a compulsory school uniform.
+We do like to see children wearing uniform when representing the school, so we request that all children own a school T-shirt.
 Polo shirts, T-shirts, polar fleece sweatshirts and vests in school colours can be purchased through the school office.
 Children are required to wear a brim or bucket hat during Terms 1 and 4.

-Children require a nourishing lunch which will keep them focussed for the school day.
-For FAVE (See Bell times) children need a piece of fruit that they can eat in five minutes.
+Children require a nourishing lunch which will keep them focused for the school day.
+For FAVE (see bell times) children need a piece of fruit that they can eat in five minutes.
 Children may have a water bottle in class - stored in a sensible location.
-The school does not allow parents to bring food to school to hand out to their children’s classmates due to allergies.
+The school does not allow parents to bring food to school to hand out to their child's classmates due to allergies.